act-rules/act-rules.github.io/_rules/video-as-media-alternative-ab4d13.md

 ---
 id: ab4d13
-name: `video` element content is media alternative for text
+name: '`video` element content is media alternative for text'
 rule_type: atomic
 description: |
   This rule checks non-streaming `video` is a media alternative for text on the page.